 The use of the Bauspielplatz is free of charge for the participants in the daily activities.
 Special educational programmes for schools and other interested groups need to be paid for, to cover expenses.

 All buildings, tools, weapons and other equipment are based on archaeological data.
 Cooperations exist with the University in Hamburg; the office for archaeological research in Lübeck, the Institut für Erlebnispädagogik e.V. der Universität Lüneburg and AGIL – Büro für angewandte Archäologie (www.agil-online.de).

-There are now five true to scale reconstructed buildings.
+There are now several true to scale reconstructed buildings.
 A Slavic pit-house (1999), a Slavic log-house (2000, based on Lübeck-Kücknitz), a Viking longhouse (2003-2004, Elisenhofwarft, Tönning), and a Pfostenhouse (2004-2005) that are all from the 10th century.
 To present the time of Christianization we started to reconstruct a monastery of the 12th century.
-The church of this monastery (2007-2008, Haltdalen, Norway) is ready, other parts are planned to be build during the next years.
-The monastery will combine results of different excavations because there is no one-to-one surviving example for a wooden building of that size in our region.
-The historical existence of such a building in the region of Lübeck can though be considered historically backed-up.
+The church of this monastery (2007-2008, Haltdalen, Norway) is finished, other parts are planned to be build during the next years.
+The monastery will combine results of different excavations and preserved buildings.
 All buildings are constructed with children and adolescents under professional guidance.

 Since 2014 we have two buildings that represent the formative years of Lübeck as it was founded by Henry the lion.
 A merchants house, based on findings in the centre of Lübeck, and a small workshop house, based on findings at Lübecks harbour.